-The protection of the eyes is very important in many activities, in workshops, but also in laboratories.
-Protective goggles, depending on their design, can protect against particles, caustic or other substances that are hazardous to the eyes and against radiation.
-Overall, harmful effects on the eyes can be caused by mechanical, electrical, optical, thermal or chemical stimuli.
+The protection of the eyes is very important for many activities, in workshops, but also in laboratories.
+Depending on the design, safety goggles can protect against particles, corrosive or other substances dangerous to the eyes and against radiation.
+Overall, harmful effects on the eyes can occur due to mechanical, electrical, optical, thermal or chemical stimuli.

-The markings A,B,F and S stand for tested safety discs against general mechanical influences.
+The markings A,B,F and S stand for tested safety washers against general mechanical impacts.

-Frequency ranges of UV radiation are from 315 to 380 nanometers for UVA radiation, between 280 and 315 nanometers for UVB radiation and between 100 and 280 nanometers for UVC radiation.
+Frequency ranges of UV radiation are between 315 and 380 nanometres for UVA radiation, between 280 and 315 nanometres for UVB radiation and between 100 and 280 nanometres for UVC radiation.

-In contrast to UVC radiation, the UVA and UVB rays are not absorbed by the ozone layer.
-However, both types of radiation are excessively harmful, both to human skin and to the human eye.
-UVB radiation, for example, which causes a sunburn, destroys the skin cells in the event of excessive and prolonged irradiation; moreover, it can lead to the destruction of individual DNA strands.
-When exposed to extreme or prolonged UV radiation, such as welding without goggles or a welding helmet, damage to the eye's eye tear layer occurs on the eye is.
-In addition, the radiation damages the cells of the upper corneal layer..
+Unlike UVC radiation, UVA and UVB rays are not absorbed by the ozone layer.
+However, both types of radiation are excessively harmful, both to the human skin and to the human eye.
+UVB radiation, for example, which causes sunburn, destroys the skin cells when exposed to excessive and prolonged radiation, and can also lead to the destruction of individual DNA strands.
+At the eye, extreme or prolonged UV radiation, such as when welding without protective goggles or a welding helmet, damages the tear layer of the eye, which is responsible for the refraction of light at the eye.
+The radiation also damages the cells of the upper corneal layer..

 This damage is often only temporary, but in the long run UV radiation favors irreversible corneal degeneration.
 It can also cause cataracts or promote their development.
 Conjunctivitis can also develop.
 This is why it is so important to wear appropriate protective glasses with UV filters when working in areas where UV radiation has a long or intensive effect on the eye..

 Glasses with a UV400 filter block UV radiation in the frequency range from 280 to 400 nanometers wavelength, this includes all UVA and UVB radiation.